List of additives in cigarettes

 One significant issue is that while all these chemical compounds have been approved as additives to food, they were not tested by burning.
 Burning changes the properties of chemicals.
 Burning creates additional toxic compounds, including carcinogens.
 According to the U.S. National Cancer Institute: "Of the more than 7,000 chemicals in tobacco smoke, at least 250 are known to be harmful, including hydrogen cyanide, carbon monoxide, and ammonia.
 Among the 250 known harmful chemicals in tobacco smoke, at least 69 can cause cancer."
+See: Health effects of tobacco smoking and List of cigarette smoke carcinogens.

 Although many of these additives are used in making cigarettes, each cigarette does not contain all of these additives.
 Some of these additives are found in cigarettes outside the USA too.

 Some American brands are sold in other nations.
 For example: Marlboro, L&M, Winston, Chesterfield, Kent, and Newport.